MRIresearch/PANpipelines/april2025_PAN_Deployment/README.md

 if you see this error `ImportError: urllib3 v2 only supports OpenSSL 1.1.1+, currently the 'ssl' module is compiled with 'OpenSSL 1.0.2k-fips  26 Jan 2017'.
 See: https://github.com/urllib3/urllib3/issues/2168` and you are using `Python 3.7 - 3.9` on the HPC then downgrade `urllib3` as follows `pip install urllib==1.25.9`

 # General HPC Deployment
-As described in the main README, one of the current limitations of the pipeline is the fact that it is only optimised for **SLURM** environments in which singularity containers are automatically bound by the system administrator to disk locations on which users manage their data.
-This means that the `-B` parameter is not required to map output locations to their respective locations within the singularity image.
+As described in the main README, one of the current limitations of the pipeline is the fact that it has been tested on **SLURM** environments in which singularity containers are automatically bound by the system administrator to disk locations on which users manage their data.
+There is however support for the use of the `-B` parameter  to map output locations to their respective locations within the singularity image.
+This functionality will attempt to automatically translate all host location parameters in a command call to their container locations.
+This has not been extensively tested and so should be used with caution.